MicrosoftDocs/patterns-practices/patterns-practices/reference/selectoritemssourcesyncbehavior-hostcontrol-property-mspp-regions-behaviors.md

 Remarks
 -------

-<span id="remarksToggle"></span>For this behavior, the host control must always be a [Selector](http://msdn.microsoft.com/en-us/library/ms595227) or an inherited class.
+For this behavior, the host control must always be a [Selector](http://msdn.microsoft.com/en-us/library/ms595227) or an inherited class.

 See Also
 --------